tstyle/doxx/README.md

 - Multi-processor template file build support
 - Cruft-free approach to project builds.
 All build files are removed from your system with a single command after a project build.

-Additional information about project features is available in [the documentation](http://doxx.org).
+Additional information is available in [the documentation](http://doxx.org).

 ## Quickstart Guides